gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 | &#x2011;DENABLE_INSTALL_TESTS | ON / OFF | OFF | By default, generated test binaries are not installed system-wide but placed in the local folder ```gnss-sdr/install```.
 If this option is set to ON, test binaries and auxiliary files will not be copied to  ```gnss-sdr/install``` but installed in the system path when doing ```make install```.  |
 |----------

-Those extra tests are described below.
+Those extra tests are described [below]({{ "#extra-unit-tests" }}).

 Tests programs generated with the Google C++ Testing Framework accepts a number of interesting commandline flags.
-Hereafer we describe some of the most relevant.
+Hereafter we describe some of the most relevant ones.

 ## Listing Tests names